steadybit/docs-public/use-steadybit/experiments/emergencyStop.md

 ![Emergency Stop](emergency-stop.png)

-After that, all running experiments will be stopped and in addition the execution of new experiments will be prevented (via UI as well as API).
+After that, all running experiments will be stopped and in addition starting new experiments will be prevented (via UI as well as API).